MaryAdewunmi/MaryAdewunmi/README.md

 ![Profile views](https://gpvc.arturio.dev/MaryAdewunmi)

 #### About me
-- 📡 I'm
+- 📡 I'm Prospective PhD Student
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Deep Learning for analysing Cancerous images datasets
 - 🔭 I'm currently working as a Researcher
 - 🤓 I'm a grantee at Kaggle BIPOC Grant Program
-- 💬 Ask me about ...
+- 💬 Ask me about Cancer research using -omics
-- 📫 How to reach me: by email mmm@gmail.com
+- 📫 How to reach me: by email mary@moaanalytic.com